codewarior/Calculator_Cucumber/README.md

 $ cd cucumber-jvm-maven-master\ 2/
 $ mvn test
 ```
-Note:- In case you need to open the solution in Eclipse, then download Eclipse from  https://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/mars2
+Note:- In case you need to open the solution in Eclipse, then download Eclipse from  https://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/mars2 and for quick understanding of Gherkin systax, install Cucumber Eclipse plugin.
+For further details, please visit http://toolsqa.com/cucumber/install-cucumber-eclipse-plugin/
-In order to configure cucumber, open Eclipse and select Help -> Install New Software menu option.
-Type cucumber in work item field and select checkbox against cucumber Eclipse plugin option.
-Click Next and complete the installation.

 Folder Structure
 ================